ximplementation/ximplementation/src/site/markdown/getting-started.md

 This annotation is annotated on method in `@Implementor` class, indicating that the method is an implement method, just as the `@Overriden` annotation.

-Suppose there is an interface and its default implementation as the following :
+Suppose there is an interface as the following :

 	public interface Service<T extends Number>
 	{